hpc-carpentry/hpc-chapel/episodes/01-intro.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives
-- "Write and execute our first chapel program."
+- "Write and execute our first Chapel program."
 ::::::::::::::::::::::::::::::::::::::::::::::::

 **_Chapel_** is a modern, open-source programming language that supports HPC via high-level